-This option will copy the time from your Raspberry Pi system to the Realtime clock on Witty Pi.
-This option should be used when you find the system time is correct (may get synchronized from Internet) and RTC time is not.
+This option will copy the time from your Raspberry Pi system to the Realtime Clock on Witty Pi.
+This option should be used when you find the Raspberry Pi system time is correct (may be synchronized from the Internet) and yet the RTC time is not.

-If you are running the GUI, you can click the button shown on the right to finish the same task.
+If you are running the GUI, you can click this button to finish the same task: